dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/giraffe-110-more-routing-handlers-better-model-binding-and-brand-new-model-validation-api.md

 By implementing the `IModelValidation<'T>` interface on the `Adult` record type we can now make use of the `validateModel` http handler when composing the `/person` route.
 This functional composition allows us to entirely get rid of the `adultHandler` and keep a clear separation of concerns.

 First the `tryBindQuery<Adult>` handler will parse the request's query string and create an instance of type `Adult`.
 If the query string had badly formatted or missing data then the `parsingErrorHandler` will be executed, which allows a user to specify a custom error response for data contract violations.
-If the model could be successfully parsed, then the `validateModel` http handler will be invoked which will now validate the business rules of the model.
+If the model could be successfully parsed, then the `validateModel` http handler will be invoked which will now validate the business rules of the model (by invoking the `IModelValidation.Validate()` method).
 The user can specify a different error response for business rule violations when implementing the `IModelValidation<'T>` interface.
 Lastly if the model validation succeeded then the `textHandler` will be executed which will simply use the object's `ToString()` method to return a `HTTP 200` text response.

 All functions are generic now so that adding more routes for other models is just a matter of implementing a new record types for each model and registering a single route in the web application's composition: